I/O Setup: Local/MADI Configuration

 Engaging SRC In and setting the output clock to In will clock the AES output from the corresponding AES input, at 1, 2, or 4 times the base rate (44.1 or 48k).

 Setting the output clock to Int will use the console as the clock source.
 This can also be set to x1, x2, or x4 of this base sample rate (48k).

 Detail Dialogues are available for other I/O ports as well:

-The Internal Detail Dialogue provides an ANA OUT Trim slider, which introduces a global level trim on all local analogue outputs, relative to the console's Operating Level (set in Menu > Setup > System).
+The Internal Detail Dialogue provides an ANA OUT Trim slider, which introduces a global level trim on all local analogue outputs, relative to the console's Operating Level (set in Menu > Setup > System / Power).
 The Clear Attention button clears all of the Att lights on the local I/O.